Hadiya Khalaf Abbas

 Hadiya Khalaf Abbas (هدیة خلف عباس, 1958 – 13 November 2021) was a Syrian politician who served as the Speaker of the People's Council of Syria from June 2016 to July 2017.
-She is the only woman to have held the post.
+She was the only woman to have held the post.

 Biography and career

 Abbas was born in Deir ez-Zor Governorate in 1958 and got a doctorate in agricultural engineering from the University of Aleppo.
 She was also professor at the Al-Furat University.

 After the 2016 Syrian parliamentary election, Abbas was elected Speaker of the People's Council of Syrian in the first session of the chamber on 6 June 2016, becoming the first woman to reach this office.
 She won uncontested.